 Security Administrators may review access requests and update the user's access if appropriate.
 To perform the update:

-1. Click Database on the Slate navigation bar, and in the Users & Access section, select User Permissions.
-The Active Users page appears.
+Select Database on the Slate navigation bar, and in the Users & Access section select User Permissions.

-3. To manage a request, click the request in the list.
-A Request Access popup appears.
-The popup provides the user name and links to assist in managing the user and viewing the requested page (including an impersonated view).
+To manage a request, select the request in the list.
+A Request Access pop-up window appears.
+The pop-up window provides the user name and links to assist in managing the user and viewing the requested page (including an impersonated view).

-4. Click the link with user's name.
-A popup opens to edit the user's record.
+Select the link with the user's name.
+A pop-up window opens to edit the user's record.

 Note